 One outcome of childhood trauma can frequently be that the person who has suffered it is prone to develop IDENTITY PROBLEMS.

-A person’s identity represents their attempt to pin down the essential elements s/he sees (rather than what others see) that make the individual who s/he are.
+A person’s identity represents their attempt to pin down the essential elements he sees (rather than what others see) that make the individual who s/he is.
 One’s identity develops over time.